-We spoke with María D. Meléndez, Sidley’s chief diversity officer, about how she hopes to expand on Sidley’s diversity and inclusion initiatives.
+We spoke with María D. Meléndez, Sidley’s chief diversity officer, about how she is expanding Sidley’s diversity and inclusion initiatives.

 You have been a lawyer with Sidley for more than 25 years.
 Do you remember what first led you to the firm?

 MM: Well, I must admit, it wasn’t entirely something I decided actively at the time.
 I was a summer associate and a first-year lawyer at a different firm.
 At the end of my first year, in 1993, the partners that I’d worked with the most, and with whom I really enjoyed working, decided to move to what was then Brown & Wood and is now Sidley [after Brown & Wood merged with Sidley & Austin in May 2001].
 They invited me to join them and I said yes.
 I like to say it’s the best non-decision I’ve ever made in my life. [laughs]